Icelk/homepage/help.md

 git branch -d \<branch-to-delete>

 ## Push local branch to repo
-git pull origin master // update current master branch to check compatability
+git pull origin master // not required, but used to update current master branch to check compatability
 git push origin \<branch-to-push>